itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 * Notice that Specificity mirrors Recall/Sensitivity except it focuses on True Negatives i.e. `P(TN | N)` vs `P(TP | P)`.
 So specificity really seems like a natural metric to use along side Recall/Sensitivity.

+* Recall/Sensitivity is important when considering the cost of doing the test rather than the cost of the treatment.
+For example if a test has low Recall/Sensitivity, say 5%, you wouldn't take it if it cost lots of money, but if it was free and effortless, then why not.

 _____